How to Reset Microsoft Store App in Windows 11

 Advanced Repair: SFC and DISM

-If the store is still broken, your system files might be damaged.
+If the Store is still acting up, it’s possible that some of your system files are damaged.
 Requires admin privileges.

 Summary